wangyeee/OpenHardware/DIYDummyLoad/README.md

 # DIYDummyLoad
 A primitive DC dummy load with STM32F103.
+Firmware is also open source and can be found in this [repo](https://github.com/wangyeee/DIYDummyLoad).

 ## Components & features
 1. STM32F103RC MCU.